Poll: Melania Trump Leaves White House as Least Popular First Lady Ever | Washingtonian (DC)

 The only other first lady to approach Melania Trump’s unpopularity was Hillary Clinton, who had a favorability rating of 52 percent and an unfavorable rating of 39 percent in a January 2001 poll, according to CNN.

 But despite that similarity, the contrast between the two women is also telling.
 Unlike Hillary Clinton, Michelle Obama, or many other first ladies, Melania Trump never became a cultural icon, someone to be loved and emulated by fans (or, for that matter, cast as evil incarnate by foes).
-Though others in the Trump family, like Don Junior or Ivanka, cultivated semi-independent public images within the Trump universe, Ivanka never seemed to develop her own public tribe—an odd thing given her glamorous appearance, inscrutable visage, and membership in such an elaborately branded family.
+Though others in the Trump family, like Don Junior or Ivanka, cultivated semi-independent public images within the Trump universe, Melania never seemed to develop her own public tribe—an odd thing given her glamorous appearance, inscrutable visage, and membership in such an elaborately branded family.
 It’s likely her haters can’t point to any specific sin—and her admirers can’t point to any specific demerit.